WISDEM/WISDEM/README.md

 WISDEM&reg; can also be used with native or add-on package managers, instead of relying on the Anaconda system.
 WISDEM&reg; installations have succeeded on Linux ([Ubuntu](https://www.ubuntu.com/), [Fedora](https://getfedora.org), etc), MacOS with [MacPorts](https://www.macports.org) or [Homebrew](https://brew.sh), and Windows with [Cygwin](http://cygwin.com).

 1. Obtain the local version of Python3 and the packages listed in Anaconda Step 2 above.
-Each package manager will have a slightly unique name for these packages.
+Each package manager will have a different name for these packages.

 2. Continue with Anaconda Steps 3-6